finos/tracdap/doc/app_dev/tutorial/hello_world.rst

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js
     :language: JavaScript
-    :lines: 77 - 84
+    :lines: 78 - 85
     :linenos:
-    :lineno-start: 77
+    :lineno-start: 78

-The :meth:`createObject()<tracdap.api.TracMetadataApi.createObject>` method returns the ID of the newly created schema as a :class:`TagHeader<tracdap.metadata.TagHeader>`, which includes the object type, ID, version and timestamps.
+The :meth:`createObject() <tracdap.api.TracMetadataApi.createObject>` method returns the ID of the newly created schema as a :class:`TagHeader<tracdap.metadata.TagHeader>`, which includes the object type, ID, version and timestamps.